coolachlanke/First-STM32/README.md

 The board's indicator LEDs are both on.
 The green 'PWR' LED indicates the 3V3 bus is live.
 The orange 'DEBUG' LED is a result of the 'blinky' routine the MCU is running being in the HIGH state.
 ---
-Following is the HAL-free c script to blink the
+The following is the HAL-free c script to blink the DEBUG LED

 ```#include <stdint.h>